-- biscuits, crispbreads, crackers, cookies, pretzels, cones and wafers
+*biscuits, crispbreads, crackers, cookies, pretzels, cones and wafers

-- savoury snacks, confectionery, ice-cream and similar products
+*savoury snacks, confectionery, ice cream and similar products

-- carbonated and flavoured beverages (including flavoured milk, flavoured water and sports drinks) unless at least 90% by volume fruit or vegetable juice
+*carbonated and flavoured beverages (including flavoured milk, flavoured water and sports drinks) unless at least 90% by volume fruit or vegetable juice

-- all food and beverages sold in restaurants or for consumption on the premises
+*all food and beverages sold in restaurants or for consumption on the premises

-- hot food (take-away)
+*hot food (takeaway)

-- food marketed as prepared meals and some prepared food, including platters
+*food marketed as prepared meals and some prepared food, including platters

-- any food not for human consumption
+*any food not for human consumption

 The definition of prepared meals was complex.
-It applied to foods that directly competed with take-aways or restaurants, needed refrigeration or freezing for storage, and was marketed as a prepared meal but was not a soup (soup was GST-freA frozen lasagna was deemed pre-prepared, as it only needed heating.
+It applied to any food that directly competed with take-aways or restaurants, needed refrigeration or freezing for storage, and was marketed as a prepared meal but was not a soup (soup was GST-free).
+A frozen lasagna was deemed pre-prepared, as it only needed heating.
 But a tin of baked beans, which also only needed heating, was not regarded as pre-prepared because it was in a can and not frozen.

 All food served in restaurants attracted the new tax.
 In 2008, a report prepared by Restaurant and Catering Australia on productivity in the industry highlighted the effects of taxation, including the GST, on restaurant businesses:

 The taxation system has an in-built bias against productivity in the restaurant and catering industry.
 The introduction of Fringe Benefits Tax in 1987 saw an immediate halt to much of the corporate expenditure in restaurants in Australia.
-This was exacerbated in 2000 with the introduction of GST when non-deductable meals became 10% more expensive as input credits were denied.
+This was exacerbated in 2000 with the introduction of GST when non-deductible meals became 10% more expensive as input credits were denied.

 This damper on demand means that mid-week lunches are no longer.
 As a result, the capacity of most restaurant businesses to hold full-time service staff is limited.